 For example, if you set your cold pressures at an ambient temperature of 15 degrees.
 Go out.
 Do your run.
 Calibrate your scaling factors but then the next morning the ambient temperature is 12 degrees you (need too / can) apply a slight offset in your pressure setting to account for this.

 In this example, it is 3 degrees cooler.
 Therefore we’d need to reduce our cold settings by 3 x 0.1 = 0.3 psi all around.

-Similarly, if you go out and set your hot run data and the track is 24 degrees C but by the time to come to the race the track temperature has increased to 29 deg C, you again need reduce your start pressures by 5 x 0.1 = 0.5 psi immediately before the run.
+Similarly, if you go out and set your hot run data and the track is 24 degrees C but by the time to come to the race the track temperature has increased to 29 deg C, you again need to reduce your start pressures by 5 x 0.1 = 0.5 psi immediately before the run.

 This is really high levels of refinement.
 Not essential but in the spreadsheet anyway for you to have a play with.